PHILLY HEALS

 Please contact our program manager, Kaitlin Worden, with general questions at Kaitlin.Worden@phila.gov.

 Please join us in remembering those we lost to substance use in the Philadelphia community and share your loved ones’ stories with others.
-This project began in 2022, when PhillyHEALs held an in-person ceremony at a pop-up memorial garden in Center City Philadelphia.
-View photos of the memorial garden event below.

 • A person with light skin who just got her dirty blond hair done